Love Actually: David and Natalie

 Feeling uncomfortable around Natalie, David has her moved to another position.
-However, he is spurred to action on Christmas Eve when he finds a Christmas card from her in his red box, declaring that she is his and only his.
+He is spurred to action on Christmas Eve when he finds a Christmas card from her in his red box, declaring that she is his and only his.
 He finds her after a door-to-door search of her street.
-Her entire family is on their way to a multi-school Christmas play and he offers to drive them so he can talk to her.
+Her entire family is on their way to a multi-school Christmas play, and he offers to drive them so he can talk to her.
 As Natalie sneaks him into the school, he runs into his heartbroken sister, Karen, who believes he is there for his niece and nephew.
 As David and Natalie try to keep from being seen and watch from backstage, they finally kiss.
-Everyone sees them kissing as the curtain rises.
+Everyone sees them kissing as the back-cloth is raised.

 Daniel, Sam, Joanna and Carol

 Daniel, Karen's close friend, mourns the recent death of his wife, Joanna, as he tries to care for his stepson Sam.
-Sam has fallen for an American classmate, also named Joanna, and after talking with his stepfather, decides to learn the drums to accompany her in the big finale for their school's Christmas pageant at Karen and Harry's children's school.
+Sam has fallen for an American classmate, also named Joanna, and after talking with his stepfather, decides to learn the drums to accompany her in the big finale of their school's Christmas pageant at Karen and Harry's children's school.

 Sam feels he has missed his chance to impress her, but Daniel convinces him to try to tell Joanna how he feels at the airport before she returns to the US.
 Sam slips through airport security and catches up with her.
-She acknowledges him by name which surprises him.
-Sam returns to Daniel to tell him and Joanna follows him surprising him again and kisses him on the cheek.
-Meanwhile, Daniel meets Carol, the mother of Sam's schoolmate, and there is a mutual spark.
+She acknowledges him by name, which surprises him.
+Sam returns to Daniel to tell him, and Joanna follows him, surprising him again, and kisses him on the cheek.

+A subplot in this storyline involves Daniel stating a few times his wish to date Claudia Schiffer.
+Eventually, Daniel meets Carol, played by Claudia Schiffer, who is the mother of Sam's schoolmate, and there is a mutual spark.

 Sarah, Karl and Michael

-Sarah first appears at Juliet and Peter's wedding, sitting next to her friend Jamie.
+Sarah first appears at Juliet and Peter's wedding, sitting next to Mark.
 An American working at Harry's graphic design company, she is in love with the creative director, Karl.
-Prompted by Harry, they finally connect at the Christmas party and Karl drives her home.
-Michael, her mentally ill brother, telephones from a psychiatric hospital, aborting their tryst.
-On Christmas Eve they are both working late.
+Prompted by Harry, they finally connect at the Christmas party, and Karl drives her home.
+Sarah invites Karl in and they immediately pull off their clothes and begin to get intimate when Michael, her mentally ill brother, telephones from a psychiatric hospital, aborting their tryst.
+On Christmas Eve, they are both working late.
 Karl tries to find words but just wishes her a merry Christmas and leaves.
 In tears, Sarah calls Michael and visits him to give him a Christmas gift.